delemottelab/string-method-swarms-trajectories/README.md

 For every bead on you string your need a file with all atom coordinates called `confout.gro`.
-Create one directory per bead and put the corresponding snaphot in that directory according to the layout below:
+Create one directory per bead and put the corresponding snapshot in that directory according to the layout below:
 `md/0/0/restrained/confout.gro`, `md/0/1/restrained/confout.gro`,
 `md/0/2/restrained/confout.gro`, ...
 You don't need to provide .gro-files for the first and last bead on the string if your endpoints are fixed, which is the default.

 Note that these structures should be well-equilibrated and be *close* to the coordinates defined in `string0.txt`.
-This can for example be acheived by running steered-MD along your initial string between two endpoints.
+This can for example be achieved by running steered-MD along your initial string between two endpoints.
 The string simulation will only equilibrate the system according to `nsteps` in `restrained.mdp`.